Drop Ruby 1.8 support

 It seems that using Debian 7 and Ubuntu 14.04 as our primary versions for these distros would be a good cue to begin dropping 1.8 support (maybe Foreman 1.6 or equivalent).

-#10 Updated by Dominic Cleal about 4 years ago
+#10 Updated by Dominic Cleal over 4 years ago

 1.8 support will probably continue for the smart proxy and probably Hammer for longer, since they use the system Ruby 1.8.7 on EL6, rather than software collections.

 The proxy has to load Puppet, which remains packaged for 1.8 (though they're talking about dropping support - how isn't clear, yet), while I think we used 1.8 for Hammer to reduce dependencies.
 Now SCL's released, using it for Hammer on EL6 might well be sensible.

 #17 Updated by Dominic Cleal almost 4 years ago

 Up for discussion again, possibly for Foreman 1.7: https://groups.google.com/forum/#!topic/foreman-dev/p48T8bQ21hY

 Debian 6 has been deprecated as of 1.6, and will be dropped for 1.7. #7227 tracks how to handle Ubuntu 12.04.

 #24 Updated by Dominic Cleal over 3 years ago

 - Target version set to 1.7.2

 - % Done changed from 0 to 100